 One of the most important factors that you’ll need to consider is your glazing.
 What kind of glass will you invest in?
 And how will this affect your home?

 It’s often tempting to keep costs to a minimum when improving your home, but investing in quality glazing is something you won’t regret.
 Cheap glass can create a greenhouse effect in your home, meaning you’re too hot in Summer and too cold in Winter.
 Not only will this make you uncomfortable, in those colder months, you’ll potentially see a spike in your energy bills, as you try to compensate for this heat loss.

-How to avoid glazing disaster…
+How to avoid a glazing disaster…

 - At minimum, consider investing in double glazing, to help you when the weather turns cold.

-- To help in Summer, consider solar control smart glass.
+- To help in summer, consider solar control smart glass.
 This will allow light to pass through, but stops the heating from following.